Financial Help for Professional Development

 Interested applicants should read the Scholarship Fund requirements and fill out the online application.
-Applicants are required to submit a 250-word description of what type of event they would like to attend and how they expect their attendance will benefit themselves, their organization, and the broader industry.
+Applicants are required to submit a thoughtful description of their specific scholarship needs, and how they expect it will benefit themselves, their organization, and the broader industry.

-If you need more information on the DMFA Scholarship Fund, please email [email protected] or call Risa Sudnow at 646-675-7314.
+If you need more information on the DMFA Scholarship Fund, please email [email protected] or call Risa Sudnow, Association Director at 646-675-7314.

 DMFA Scholarship Fund Requirements

-- Each applicant must submit a complete scholarship application including a written 250-word essay on why they are applying for this scholarship, a photo, and a reference.
+- Each applicant must submit a complete scholarship application on why they are applying for this scholarship.

-- Applications must be received 30 days prior to the class, conference, or seminar for which the scholarship will be used.
+- Applications must be received 7 days prior to the class, conference, seminar, or membership application date for which the scholarship will be used.

-- Scholarship award checks will be paid in the recipient’s name directly to the organization hosting the class, conference, or seminar.
+- Scholarship award checks will be paid in the recipient’s name directly to the organization hosting the class, conference, seminar, or to the membership association.

-- Each applicant must show a commitment to pursuing a career in direct response fundraising.
+- Each applicant must show a commitment to a direct response fundraising career.

 - Employees of a non-profit organization, students, and non-working professionals are all eligible to apply.

-- There is a $1,000 cumulative limit per organization based on the DMFA program season July 1 – June 30th.
+- There is a $1,000 cumulative limit per person and $2,500 per organization based on the DMFA program season July 1 – June 30th.

-- Winners are required to provide written feedback to the DMFA on what they learned at the class, conference, or seminar based on the scholarship provided.
-This should be a minimum of 500 words.
-Feedback should be submitted no later than one week after attending.
+- Winners are required to provide written testimonials to the DMFA on what they learned at the class, conference, or seminar based on the scholarship provided.
+This is not required for membership scholarships Feedback should be submitted no later than one week after attending.
 Please email this to [email protected].